Macroscopic backreaction of the trace anomaly on classical vacuum backgrounds

 where the quantities of $\Delta E^{\theta{\ \rm (OR)}}_{~\theta}$ and $\Delta F^{\theta{\ \rm (OR)}}_{~\theta}$ are defined analogously to Eq. \eqref{eq:compdef}.
 These equations can be written as

 and

 Note that the terms on the second and following lines of the left-hand side of Eqs.~\eqref{eq:or-phi_comp} and~\eqref{eq:or-psi_comp} vanish on the Schwarzschild background.

 This procedure is not unique, since there are different ways of restoring conservation at the lowest order.
 This issue can be understood in two different ways: \begin{itemize} \item From the perspective of perturbative order-reduction, the failure of conservation signals the breakdown of the derivative expansion.
 That is, the order-reduced equations form part of an approximation scheme that can break down in certain regimes.
 In fact, the terms in the square brackets of Eqs.~\eqref{eq:or-phi_comp} and \eqref{eq:or-psi_comp} vanish for the Schwarzschild background.
 Therefore, they are $\mathcal{O}(\hbar)$ in the regime of validity of the derivative expansion.
 From this perspective, non-uniqueness is not an issue as it arises in a regime that is beyond the regime of validity of the original equations. \item Alternatively, by first applying order reduction and afterwards introducing compensatory terms, it is possible to define second-order theories that are mathematically self-consistent.
 These theories will likely present sizeable deviations from the original equations in the same regimes in which the derivative expansion breaks down.
-From this perspective, non-uniqueness is not an issue, as possible differences between the corresponding solutions in different theories are limited to these regimes. \end{itemize}
+From this perspective, non-uniqueness is not an issue, as possible differences between the corresponding solutions in different theories are limited to these regimes.
+While well-defined on mathematical grounds, this is an extrapolation of the original approximation that can significantly change the features of the resulting solutions. \end{itemize}